Manbqt/snow_crash/level01/README.md

-# level01
+# Level01

-We are in a `level1` home but it is (again) empty.
-During our level00 exploration we have read `/etc/passwd` file.
+We are in a `level01` home but it is (again) empty.
+During our previously exploration we have read `/etc/passwd` file.
 The password of `flag01` was present but hashed:

 ```bash